drshahizan/software-engineering/materials/sec02/mod6.md

 - [Example : Pipe and Filter Used for Compiler Architecture](#example-pipe-and-filter-used-for-compiler-architecture)
 - [Key Points](#key-points)

+# ARCHITECTURAL DESIGN DECISION

+## Architectural Design Decisions

+Architectural design decisions refer to the choices made during the process of designing a building or structure.
+These decisions can have a significant impact on the functionality, aesthetics, and cost-effectiveness of the building.

+Some examples of architectural design decisions include:

+Building orientation: The orientation of a building can have a significant impact on its energy efficiency.
+For example, a building with large windows facing south can take advantage of natural sunlight to reduce the need for artificial lighting and heating.

+Material selection: The choice of building materials can impact the durability, maintenance, and aesthetic of a building.
+For example, using sustainable materials such as bamboo or recycled steel can reduce the environmental impact of a building.
+Space planning: The arrangement of spaces within a building can impact its functionality and efficiency.
+For example, designing an open floor plan can encourage collaboration and communication between occupants.

+Structural system: The choice of structural system can impact the cost, speed of construction, and aesthetic of a building.
+For example, a steel frame structure can be faster and more cost-effective to build than a traditional masonry structure.

+Building envelope: The design of the building envelope, including the roof, walls, and windows, can impact the building's energy efficiency, ventilation, and acoustics.

+Sustainable design features: Incorporating sustainable design features such as green roofs, solar panels, and rainwater harvesting systems can reduce a building's environmental impact and operating costs.
+Accessibility: Designing for accessibility ensures that a building can be used by people with a wide range of abilities.
+This includes features such as ramps, elevators, and wide doorways.

+## Architecture Reuse

+Architecture reuse refers to the practice of using existing architectural designs, components, or systems in new construction projects.
+The goal of architecture reuse is to improve the efficiency, cost-effectiveness, and sustainability of construction by reducing the need for new designs and components.

+Some examples of architecture reuse include:

+Standardization of building components: Standardizing building components such as doors, windows, and HVAC systems can reduce design and construction time, as well as costs.

+Modular construction: Modular construction involves the use of pre-fabricated modules or components that can be assembled on-site.
+This can reduce construction time, costs, and waste.

+Adaptive reuse: Adaptive reuse involves the conversion of existing buildings or structures for new uses.
+This can reduce the need for new construction and preserve historic or culturally significant buildings.

+Design libraries: Design libraries are collections of pre-designed architectural plans and components that can be used in new construction projects.
+This can reduce design time and costs, as well as ensure consistency and quality.

+Building information modeling (BIM): BIM involves the use of digital models to design, construct, and manage buildings.
+BIM can facilitate architecture reuse by allowing designers to easily modify and reuse existing designs and components.

+By promoting architecture reuse, construction projects can become more efficient, cost-effective, and sustainable.
+This can also lead to greater consistency and quality in construction projects, as well as the preservation of historic and cultural landmarks.

+## Architecture and System Characteristics (Non-Functional Requirements)

+Architecture and system characteristics, also known as non-functional requirements, refer to the qualities or attributes that a software system or architecture should possess.
+These characteristics define how the system behaves or performs, rather than what it does.
+Here are some examples of architecture and system characteristics:

+Performance: This refers to the ability of a system to process a large number of transactions or requests within a given time frame.
+Performance characteristics include throughput, response time, and scalability.

+Security: This refers to the ability of a system to protect against unauthorized access or malicious attacks.
+Security characteristics include confidentiality, integrity, and availability.

+Reliability: This refers to the ability of a system to perform consistently and predictably under normal and abnormal conditions.
+Reliability characteristics include fault tolerance, recoverability, and availability.

+Maintainability: This refers to the ability of a system to be easily modified, tested, and repaired.
+Maintainability characteristics include modularity, testability, and simplicity.

+Usability: This refers to the ability of a system to be easily learned, used, and understood by its users.
+Usability characteristics include learnability, efficiency, and satisfaction.

+Interoperability: This refers to the ability of a system to communicate and work with other systems or components.
+Interoperability characteristics include compatibility, adaptability, and portability.

+Scalability: This refers to the ability of a system to handle increased workload or users without compromising performance or reliability.

 ## UML Component Diagram

 UML-Unified Modelling Language.